code-423n4/2023-10-nextgen/README.md

 - The _saltfun_o is for future purposes and its currently not being used.
 - We are aware of the price rounding errors when the Exponential Descending Sales Model is used and the minting cost is low, thus any finding on this is not valid.
 - We are aware that we do not accept decimals when we set the sales percentages, thus any finding is not valid.
-- We are aware that the minting cost price is captured before the execution of the minting function and not when the transaction is confirmed, thus any finding is not valid.
 - We do not consider a DOS of the Ethereum network to be sufficient to warrant a finding valid.

 ## Attack ideas (Where to look for bugs)

+A non-exclusive set of attack ideas

 - Access Controls and Permissions
   - Consider ways in which addresses can be added to the Admin contract either without the specific approval of its owner or from a global admin or as a result of contract deployment.
   - Consider ways in which the artist's proposed address can be maliciously altered after they were first proposed by the artist.
   - Consider ways in which functions on all contracts can be called without having a specific role.
+  - Consider ways a user can escalate their authority beyond their role.
 - Payments
-  - Consider ways in which payments can be altered so the funds will be sent to different addresses compared to the ones that were proposed by the artist.
+  - Consider ways in which payments can be altered so the funds will be sent to different addresses than the ones that were proposed by the artist.
-  - Consider ways in which the emergencyFunction does not send the funds to the Admins Contract owner.
+  - Consider ways in which the emergencyWithdraw() function does not send the funds to the Admins Contract owner.
-  - Consider ways in which payments will not be accepted by a gnosis safe wallet.
+  - Consider ways in which payments will not be accepted by a SAFE(formerly Gnosis) wallet.
 - Sales Models
-  - Consider ways in which the minting cost price will differ from the actual value based on the parameters set on the setCollectionCosts function.
+  - Consider ways in which the minting cost price will differ from the actual value based on the parameters set on the setCollectionCosts() function.
 - Random Hash generators
   - Consider ways in which the generator will not produce a hash value, besides the lack of funds on the VRF and RNG.
   - Consider ways in which the hash value of a tokenid can be altered after it has already set.
   - Consider ways in which the random hash is not returned by the Randomizer contracts, but it can be set directly from the Core contract.
 - On-chain metadata
-  - Consider ways in which the on-chain metadata can be altered after a collection was freezed (locked).
+  - Consider ways in which the on-chain metadata can be altered after a collection was frozen (locked).
 - Updating details
-  - Consider ways in which the collection data can be altered after a collection was freezed (locked).
+  - Consider ways in which the collection data can be altered after a collection was frozen (locked).
 - Admin contract
   - Consider ways in which the Admin contract address on all other contracts can be maliciously altered.
 - Burn or Swap to mint functionalities
   - Consider ways in which you can burn or swap a token from a collection that is different than the collection that was already set.
 - Allowlist minting
-  - Consider ways in which an allowlist address can mint more tokens compared to what its allowed to mint.
+  - Consider ways in which an allowlist address can mint more tokens than what it is allowed to mint.
   - Consider ways in which an address can bypass the merkle proofs and mint without having an allowlist spot.
+  - Consider ways in which an address can mint on behalf of an allowlist address without having a delegation.
+  - Consider issues with allowlist attacks across phases of allowlists.
+  - Consider issues with attacks relating to starting, stopping, restarting (adding) new phases of allowlists.
 - Airdrop/Minting
-  - Consider ways in which the airdrop or minting functions incl. burnToMint, burnOrSwapExternalToMint etc. are not executed from the Minter Contract.
+  - Consider ways in which the airdrop or minting functionalities incl. burnToMint(), burnOrSwapExternalToMint() etc. are not executed from the Minter Contract.
   - Consider ways in which more than 1 token can be minted at the same time period for the Periodic Sale Model.
   - Consider ways in which an address during the public phase can mint more tokens compared to what its allowed to mint (maxCollectionPurchases)
 - MintToAuction
   - Consider ways in which the token is not transferred to the final winning bidder of an Auction after the auction finishes (token approval to the AuctionDemo contract is needed) and the funds are not refunded to other bidders.
   - Consider ways in which a cancelled auction bid does not return the funds back to the bidder.
   - Consider ways in which the owner of the token will not receive the funds of the highest bid after an Auction is claimed.
+- Smart Contract Wallets
+  - Consider if any functionality does not work with a SAFE (formerly Gnosis) wallet.
+  - Consider if any functionality will not work post ERC-4337.

 ## Main invariants